guardian/zuora-6for6-modifier/README.md

 Use your own credentials for the other stages.

 ## Queries
-The queries used to find relevant subscriptions are [here](queries).
+The queries used to find relevant subscriptions in the BigQuery data lake are [here](queries).